-Finally, China - Pyongyang's only ally - has helped to prop up the regime precisely because its collapse is deemed to be a strategically worse outcome.
-US and South Korean troops just across the Chinese border is a prospect that Beijing does not want to have to face - and that's what war would bring.
+Finally, China - Pyongyang's only ally - has helped to prop up the North Korean government precisely because its collapse is deemed to be a strategically worse outcome.
+US and South Korean troops just across the Chinese border is a prospect that Beijing does not want to have to face - and that is what war would bring.

 2. What you are seeing are words, not actions

-President Trump might have threatened North Korea with language uncommon for a US president, but this does not mean the US is actively moving on to a war footing.
+President Trump may have threatened North Korea with language uncommon for a US president but this does not mean the US is actively moving on to a war footing.

-As one anonymous US military official told Reuters news agency: "Just because the rhetoric goes up, doesn't mean our posture changes."
+As one anonymous US military official told Reuters news agency back in August: "Just because the rhetoric goes up, doesn't mean our posture changes."

 New York Times columnist Max Fisher agrees: "These are the sorts of signals, not a leader's offhand comments, that matter most in international relations."

-What's more, after two North Korean inter-continental ballistic missile tests in July, the US reverted to a tried and true tactic - squeezing Pyongyang through UN Security Council sanctions.
+What is more, after North Korea's sixth nuclear test in early September and missile tests over Japan, the US has reverted to a tried and true tactic: squeezing Pyongyang through UN Security Council and unilateral sanctions.

 And its diplomats are still speaking hopefully of returning to the negotiating table - pointing to support from China and Russia.